abinit/abinit/doc/mkdocs-topics/features.md

 particular, for any accurate electronic properties, e.g. correct band structure, optical response, or for strongly correlated electrons, please go beyond the present sec.
 2. Also, topics related to global control parameters, that apply, generally speaking, to all types of calculations are explained later.

-### 2.1 Settings for atoms : cell, atoms, atomic positions, and symmetries
+### 2.1 Settings for atoms: cell, atoms, atomic positions, and symmetries

   1. [[topic:UnitCell|Unit cell]]
   2. [[topic:AtomTypes|Types of atoms and alchemy]]